-On Family Lawyer Magazine’s 10th anniversary, we thought we’d reach out to find what has changed, what still needs to be changed, and what innovations do you see (or hope) are coming down the pipe over the next decade.
+Family Lawyer Magazine is celebrating our 10th anniversary this year!
+To celebrate this milestone, we’re reaching out to find what has changed, what still needs to be changed, and what innovations you see (or hope are) coming down the pipe over the next decade.

 There have been many changes in family law since we started Family Lawyer Magazine 10 years ago.
 In 2012, the daily practice of family law was – and some major pieces of legislation were – quite different from what we see today.
 For example:

 - Multiple federal courts were handling challenges to the Defense of Marriage Act (DOMA), which defined marriage as a union between one man and one woman for federal law purposes.

 - By the end of 2012, nine states, the District of Columbia, and two Native American tribes allowed same-sex marriage.

 - The US Supreme Court heard its second international child abduction case under the Hague Abduction Convention.